mcdhub15/MasterMind/README.md

 decomposition and procedural abstraction.
 I would love to hear from other developers how they approach a problem and connect data to code.

-We will attempt to use Github to manage version control and write code in a team.
+We will attempt to use Github to manage version control and write code collaboratively in teams.